Blog

 Integrating Windows Dedicated Servers Into Your Hybrid Fabrics

 Hybrid IT is not an experiment anymore.
-The 2024 State of the Cloud report by Flexera revealed that 72 percent of enterprises have a hybrid combination of both public and private clouds, and 87 percent of enterprises have multiple clouds.[1]
+Flexera’s 2026 State of the Cloud report found that 73 percent of organizations operate hybrid environments, and it notes that multi-cloud adoption continues to rise.[1]
 However, a significant portion of line-of-business data remains on-premises, and the integration gaps manifest themselves in Microsoft-centric stacks, where Active Directory, .NET applications, and Windows file services are expected to function seamlessly.
-The quickest way to fill in those gaps is with a dedicated Windows server that will act as an extension of your on-premises and cloud infrastructure.
+The quickest way to fill in those gaps is with a dedicated Windows server that will act as an extension of your on-premises and cloud infrastructure without extra glue.

 Why Edition Choice Still Matters

-Security baseline Defender, TLS 1.2 default Secured-core: TPM 2.0, UEFI Secure Boot, VBS + HVCI, TLS 1.3 default
+Security baseline Defender, TLS 1.2 default Secured-core capabilities: TPM 2.0, UEFI Secure Boot, VBS + HVCI, TLS 1.3 default Secured-core plus Credential Guard by default on capable devices, stronger SMB defaults, LDAP TLS 1.3, and updated AD security controls

-Networking Good TCP; limited UDP offload UDP Segmentation Offload, UDP RSC, SMB encryption with no RDMA penalty—crucial for real-time traffic
+Networking Good TCP; limited UDP offload UDP Segmentation Offload, UDP RSC, SMB encryption with no RDMA penalty—important for real-time traffic SMB over QUIC in Standard and Datacenter, SMB alternative ports and auditing, Network ATC for clusters, and improved SDN options

 Harden the Foundation with Secured-core

-Windows Admin Center is point-and-click configuration, with a single dashboard toggling on Secure Boot, DMA protection, and memory integrity, and auditing compliance.
+Windows Admin Center and policy-based configuration help toggle Secure Boot, DMA protection, and memory integrity, then audit compliance.
+For a Melbicom deployment, specify TPM 2.0, UEFI Secure Boot, and VBS-capable hardware during server selection when Secured-core is a requirement.
 The good news, as an integration architect, is that you can trust the node that you intend to domain-join or add to a container cluster.

 Join (and Extend) Active Directory